octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

     } with ((nil: list(operation)), store)
 ```

-A second check has to be performed: a raffle cannot be opened if the previous one is not yet closed.
+A second check has to be performed: a raffle cannot be opened if the previous one has not yet closed.
 A boolean gives this piece of information in the storage: raffle_is_open

 ```js
 function open_raffle (const jackpot_amount : tez; const close_date : timestamp; const description : option(string); const store : storage) : returnType is